 10:30am – Arrive at the southern quay on Tresco and walk north along Carn Near road to Tresco Abbey Gardens

-Described as “a perennial Kew without the glass” the gardens are home to thousands of exotic plants from all over the world and boast simply beautiful floral design that represent the island’s incredible diversity.
+Described as “a perennial Kew without the glass” the gardens are home to thousands of exotic plants from all over the world and boast simply beautiful floral designs that represent the island’s incredible diversity.
 Make sure you spend some time on the top terrace where you can enjoy ocean and island views of Tresco and St Mary’s.
 I also bought a couple of their succulent seedlings which I carefully transported home and am cultivating in my kitchen!

 12pm – Walk to Old Grimsby for lunch at the Ruin Beach Cafe